MP 40x20x5 / N38 - neodymium magnet

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Potential hazard arising from small pieces of magnets can be dangerous, if swallowed, which becomes significant in the aspect of protecting young children.
-It's also worth noting that miniscule components of these products are able to complicate diagnosis after entering the body.
+- Potential hazard to health from tiny fragments of magnets are risky, if swallowed, which is particularly important in the context of child safety.
+It's also worth noting that miniscule components of these magnets can complicate diagnosis when they are in the body.

 Handle with Care: Neodymium Magnets